natanfudge/Crashy/features.md

 - Stricter verifying to find cases where verifying succeeds but crash log looks completely wrong, possible by checking strings exist when skipping them.
 Because that is slower maybe add a 'strict' flag that is only used on the server.
 - Suggest fixes.
 For example, when a mod is blamed, suggest updating it (maybe even somehow detect it has an update)
+- Pay a flat amount to save a crash report forever.